Georgia Background Checks

 • Additional Inquiries: Be careful here.
 Make sure you don’t ask questions that violate laws.
 Only ask about things like pets or smoking.
 And make sure you’re consistent.

-Why Do You Need to Run Background Checks?
+Why Do You Need to Run a Georgia Background Check?

-When it comes to landlords, background checks are needed to:
+When it comes to landlords, a Georgia background check is needed to:

 • Protect the safety and property of other tenants